-CYP3A4 inhibitors increase the exposure of JUXTAPID, with strong inhibitors increasing exposure approximately 27-fold.
+CYP3A4 inhibitors increase the exposure of lomitapide, with strong inhibitors increasing exposure approximately 27-fold.
 Concomitant use of moderate or strong CYP3A4 inhibitors with JUXTAPID is contraindicated [see DRUG INTERACTIONS].
 In the JUXTAPID clinical trials, one patient with HoFH developed markedly elevated transaminases (ALT 24x ULN, AST 13x ULN) within days of initiating the strong CYP3A4 inhibitor clarithromycin.
 If treatment with moderate or strong CYP3A4 inhibitors is unavoidable, JUXTAPID should be stopped during the course of treatment.

 Grapefruit juice must be omitted from the diet while being treated with JUXTAPID.

-Weak CYP3A4 inhibitors increase the exposure of JUXTAPID approximately 2-fold; therefore, JUXTAPID dosage should not exceed 30 mg daily when it is used concomitantly with these inhibitors, including atorvastatin and oral contraceptives [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
+Weak CYP3A4 inhibitors increase the exposure of lomitapide approximately 2-fold; therefore, JUXTAPID dosage should not exceed 30 mg daily when it is used concomitantly with these inhibitors, including atorvastatin and oral contraceptives [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].